- Andrea Reusing Books

 PAST LANTERN TABLE EVENTS:

 Lantern Table Raw Bar & Bubbles Party with Jay Murrie

-Andrea and Miguel hosted our friend Jay Murrie of Piedmont Wine Imports for a cocktail-party style evening of Jay’s thrilling sparkling wines and a raw bar featuring the freshest catch from the North Carolina & Virginia coasts, including sashimi and oysters shucked to order.
+Andrea and Miguel hosted our friend Jay Murrie of Piedmont Wine Imports for a cocktail-party evening of Jay’s thrilling sparkling wines and a raw bar featuring the freshest catch from the North Carolina & Virginia coasts, including sashimi and oysters shucked to order.

-LanternTable hosted Transplanting Traditions Community Farm Benefit Dinner
+LanternTable hosted Transplanting Traditions Community Farm Benefit Dinner.

-100% of proceeds benefited the farm in its work to provide agricultural resources and education to refugee farmers at its 4-acre incubator site just south of Carrboro.
+100% of the proceeds benefited the farm in its work to provide agricultural resources and education to refugee farmers at its 4-acre incubator site just south of Carrboro.

 Nordic Food Lab Dinner